katerinanavab/webdocs/docs/unit01/notes103.md

 Inline-block elements behave like inline elements, but with block-style padding and margin. `display: inline-block` is a useful tool to know about, but in practice, you'll probably end up reaching for flexbox more often if you're trying to line up a bunch of boxes.
 Flexbox will be covered in-depth in the next lesson.

-### Divs and spans
+### Div and Span Elements
-{: .no_toc }

 We can't talk about block and inline elements without discussing divs and spans.
 All the other HTML elements we have encountered so far give meaning to their content.
 For example, paragraph elements tell the browser to display the text it contains as a paragraph.
 Strong elements tell the browser which texts within are important and so on.
 Yet, divs and spans give no particular meaning to their content.
 They are just generic boxes that can contain anything.

 Having elements like this available to us is a lot more useful than it may first appear.
 We will often need elements that serve no other purpose than to be "hook" elements.
 We can give an id or class to target them for styling with CSS.
 Another use case we will face regularly is grouping related elements under one parent element to correctly position them on the page.
 Divs and spans provide us with the ability to do this.

-Div is a block-level element by default.
+`div` is a **block-level** element by default.
 It is commonly used as a container element to group other elements.
 Divs allow us to *divide* the page into different blocks and apply styling to those blocks.

 <p class="codepen" data-height="300" data-theme-id="dark" data-default-tab="html,result" data-slug-hash="KKXXbwR" data-preview="true" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">